Renzo Rosso: Brave Kid

-Other investments & ventures
+Other investments and ventures

 L.R.
 Vicenza

 Rosso in 1996 became the owner of the Bassano Virtus 55 Soccer Team, the main football club in the city of Bassano del Grappa where he resides.
-He entered the world of football to save the team which was in danger of disappearing.
-He led the club until June 2018, leading it to achieve the most important results in its history, winning a Serie D championship in 2005, with the consequent promotion among professionals, a Serie C Italian Cup in the 2008/2009 season and a Lega Pro Seconda Divisione championship Lega Pro Seconda Divisione with the Supercoppa di Lega di Seconda Divisione 2013/2014 season.
+He led the club until June 2018, leading it to achieve the most important results in its history, winning a Serie D championship in 2005, a promotion to Serie C, a Serie C Italian Cup in the 2008/2009 season and a Lega Pro Seconda Divisione championship Lega Pro Seconda Divisione with the Supercoppa di Lega di Seconda Divisione 2013/2014 season.
 The team came close to promotion to Serie B several times, also reaching a playoff final in the 2014/2015 season.

 Following the bankruptcy of the historically renowned Vicenza Calcio soccer team, Renzo Rosso took over the business unit through its liquidation auction and formalized its purchase on June 18, 2018.

 Red Circle and Red Circle Investments

-In late 1992 Rosso purchased a farm close to Diesel headquarters in Molvena, in the Italian region of Veneto, where he began producing wine and olive oil under the name Diesel Farm.
-Initially, the purchase was meant as a gesture to his father, who finally then realized that his son had become a successful business entrepreneur.
+In late 1992, Rosso purchased a farm close to Diesel headquarters in Molvena, in the Italian region of Veneto, where he began producing wine and olive oil under the name Diesel Farm.
+Initially, the purchase was meant as a gesture to his father.
 At the time of the purchase, the farm and its land were at risk of getting divided into separate lots for multiple buyers, but Rosso was able to prevent this by taking charge of the whole estate.
 Today the land and its old farm buildings are considered a natural reserve.
 In 2001 Rosso began manufacturing and selling wine and olive oil.
 In 2015 Diesel Farm started the process to become fully organic.

 In 1994, Rosso reopened the Pelican Hotel on Miami's South Beach strip.
 The hotel, which was a historical Art Deco building constructed in 1939, had been restored under the direction of his Creative Team after Rosso had fallen in love with the building in 1991 and purchased it one month later.

-In the 2000s Rosso began to make minority financial investments through his private company, Red Circle Investments.
+In the 2000s, Rosso began to make minority financial investments through his private company, Red Circle Investments.
 Rosso's first investment through Red Circle was made in March 2009, when he purchased 4.9% of the stocks in Yoox an online mail-order retailer of multi-brand clothing and accessories, now known as Yoox-Net-A-Porter.

-In 2013 Renzo became a partner of Andre Balazs (Chateau Marmont, The Mercer) and of Eric Schmidt (then CEO of Google) in the Chiltern Firehouse hotel in London.
+In 2013, Renzo became a partner of Andre Balazs (Chateau Marmont, The Mercer) and of Eric Schmidt (then CEO of Google) in the Chiltern Firehouse hotel in London.